cosmoquester/seq2seq/README.md

-# Tensorflow2 Project Setup
+# seq2seq

-- This repository is template for my tensorflow keras project
+- This is seq2seq model structures with Tensorflow 2

-## Things to be changed

-- "README.md" file contents
-- "setup.py" file contents
-- "sample_package" directory name
+- "seq2seq" directory name